WC-III/MRBob/Writerside/topics/Math.md

 And that's exactly what this is.
 Under this category is the specific tier, and then the class, then the unit, then sub-unit if applicable.

+Finally, each sub-unit will contain an overview, a terms section, and the actual notes.
+Unit 2 and onward for each class will contain a recap section in case anything important is needed.